ramaureirac/thinkpad-e14-linux/tweaks/suspend-and-hibernation/README.md

 ## Thinkpad E14 (First-Gen) Suspend & Hbernation

-When I recived my Thinkpad E14 (first-gen) it arrives with BIOS v1.09 wich for some reason has traoubles with suspension (black screen).
+When I recived my Thinkpad E14 (first-gen) it arrives with BIOS v1.09 wich for some reason has troubles with suspension (black screen).
 In order to fix this issue you'll have to apply a BIOS downgrade.
 In case you don't know how check this guide.

 ### Download compatible BIOS